Hearsy LogoHearsy

 Can I use speech to text in Word without a Microsoft 365 subscription?#

 Yes. macOS built-in dictation (Control twice) works in Word for free with no subscription.
 The 30-60 second continuous speech limit applies.
-Hearsy is a one-time purchase that also doesn't require a Microsoft subscription and has no time limit.
+System-wide dictation apps like Hearsy are one-time purchases that also don't require a Microsoft subscription and have no time limit.

 Why isn't Word's Dictate button working on my Mac?#